Much of Florida's Gulf Coast is under an evacuation order – and a "king tide" could make flooding worse

 Florida residents are urged to check if they live in an evacuation zone by using a map on the Florida Division of Emergency Management website.

-As of Tuesday, there is a mandatory evacuation order for much of the Gulf Coast — from Pinellas County, which includes St. Petersburg, north and west along the coast to Gulf and Franklin counties, which are east of Panama City.
+As of Tuesday, there is a mandatory evacuation order for much of the Gulf Coast from Tampa Bay northwards — from Pinellas County, which includes St. Petersburg, north and west along the coast to Gulf and Franklin counties, which are east of Panama City.
 Some counties, like Hernando County, north of Tampa, and Volusia County on the East Coast, are under voluntary evacuation orders as of Tuesday.

 The state division says the "greatest threat to life from a hurricane is storm surge flooding."
-Storm surge occurs when water levels rise due to a storm, according to NWS.
-This can cause extreme flooding – particularly in coastal areas and especially when it is hide tide, which is expected during Idalia.
+Storm surge occurs when water levels rise due to a storm.
+This can cause extreme flooding — particularly in coastal areas and especially when it occurs at high tide, which is expected during Idalia.

 Those who live in evacuation zones, live in mobile homes or unsafe structures or live in low-lying flood areas should leave the area when an evacuation order is in place.
 For those who don't live in these areas, it may be safer to hunker down at home during the storm.